Parkinson’s Hand Test

 Before conducting any of these tests, prepare two comfortable chairs with backrests.
 You will have your patient sit down, and you will sit down beside them (with you facing their side to observe their movements).
 Once you're both seated, you can begin testing them.

-During this test, you will simply have your patient tap their thumb and index finger as fast as possible.
+During this Parkinson's disease finger test or finger-tapping task, you will simply have your patient perform finger-tapping movements by tapping their thumb and index finger as fast as possible.
 Before each tap, they need to separate their thumb and index finger as far as possible before tapping them together.
-They must do this for both hands, but only one at a time.
+They must do this for both hands, but only one at a time for at least 10 seconds per hand.

 Contrary to what this test is called, the patient will not exactly grip anything.
 They just need to open and close their fists repeatedly.
 Whenever they open their fists, they must spread their fingers as wide as possible before closing their fist again.